How To Find The Waterfalls At Robert H. Treman State Park

 5. Rim Trail (RT) – 2.09 miles

-This is a walkthrough of both Gorge and Rim trails beginning at upper entrance, taking Gorge trail down in elevation to the lower entrance before looping round and gaining elevation on Rim trail.
+We’re going to show you exactly how to hike this popular loop trail begining at the upper entrance, taking Gorge trail down in elevation to the lower entrance before looping round and gaining elevation on Rim trail.
+According to AllTrails, this hike should take about 2 hours to complete.

 Stone bridge passing over a river in upstate new york